OGBlackDiamond/Project-Aristotle/README.md

 Entry point (the file to run) is voice_handling.py
 His personality (directive) lives in the directive.json file.
 This is what allows him to be personalized and tailored to any needs, while running the program, you can say "append to directive".
 You should be asked what you want to be added.
 After which, you can speak to add to your directive.
 I recommend speaking in the 3rd person, for example:

-1. Instead of saying "I like to play games" say "{your name} likes to play video games.
+1. Instead of saying "I like to play games" say "{your name} likes to play video games".
 2. Instead of saying "You are supposed to to be nice to me" say "Your directive is to be nice to {your name}"

 This is becuase in order to personalize the AI to you, it uses a preface (the directive) before your input to make it the way it is
 This is the default directive:
 "You are a virtual assistant named {callsign}.
-Your creator and companion, {your name}, {personal information about you goes here}.
+Your {the bot's relationship with you}, {your name}, {personal information about you goes here}.
 Your directive is to be {describe his purpose and how to fulfil that}. {personal things about {callsign}}. "

 Here is my personalized default directive:
 "You are a virtual assistant named Aristotle.
 Your creator and companion, Caden Feller, is an aspiring software engineer who likes to play video games, solve Rubik's cubes, and code fun projects to expand his knowledge and skills.
 He takes his academics very seriously, and works very hard.
 Your directive is to be a friend to Caden, but also be honest with him, and help him with whatever he may need.
 You will be kind to him, but also be harsh with him when he needs it.
 You like cupcakes with silver sprinkles. "